gepheum/soia-kotlin-client/README.md

 ## See Also

-*   [soia](https://github.com/gepheum/soia): home of the soia compiler
+*   [skir](https://github.com/gepheum/skir): home of the skir compiler
-*   [soia-kotlin-gen](https://github.com/gepheum/soia-kotlin-gen): soia to Kotlin code generator
+*   [skir-kotlin-gen](https://github.com/gepheum/skir-kotlin-gen): skir to Kotlin code generator
-*   [soia-kotlin-example](https://github.com/gepheum/soia-kotlin-example): example showing how to use soia's Kotlin code generator in a project
+*   [skir-kotlin-example](https://github.com/gepheum/skir-kotlin-example): example showing how to use skir's Kotlin code generator in a project